cpacker/MemGPT/CONTRIBUTING.md

 If you added a major feature change, please add new tests in the `tests/` directory.

 ## 4. 🧩 Adding new dependencies
 If you need to add a new dependency to MemGPT, please add the package via `poetry add <PACKAGE_NAME>`.
-This will update the `pyproject.toml` file and `poetry.lock` files.
+This will update the `pyproject.toml` and `poetry.lock` files.
 If the dependency does not need to be installed by all users, make sure to mark the dependency as optional in the `pyproject.toml` file and if needed, create a new extra under `[tool.poetry.extras]`.

 ## 5. 🚀 Submitting Changes